rdave8/bunni-v2/README.md

 To install with [Foundry](https://github.com/gakonst/foundry):

 ```
-forge install timeless-fi/bunni-v2
+forge install bunniapp/bunni-v2
 ```

 ## Local development

 This project uses [Foundry](https://github.com/gakonst/foundry) as the development framework.

-Note: This project only compiles using Solidity `0.8.25` (and not `0.8.26`), but Uniswap's v4-core repo only compiles using Solidity 0.8.26.
-To develop locally, change the Solidity version of `lib/v4-core/src/PoolManager.sol` to `0.8.25`.
+Note: Uniswap's v4-core repo only compiles using Solidity 0.8.26.
+To develop locally, change the Solidity version of `lib/v4-core/src/PoolManager.sol` to `^0.8.25`.

 ### Dependencies